UPES Integrated LLB Admissions 2025

 Courses offered | 5-year LLB and one-year LLM |

 To understand CLAT meaning and its purpose, it's good to look at brief history of the exam.
 The National Law Universities (NLUs) were created on the lines of IITs and IIMs to redefine the legal education system in the country.
-India is the only country to have universities solely focused on providing legal education.
-The National Law School of India University, Bangalore set up in 1987, was the first NLU in the country.
+The National Law School of India University, Bangalore set up in 1987, was the first NLU in the country and is the top NLU in the NIRF law rankings 2024.
 Today, there are 26 such National Law Universities

 Earlier, each university conducted its entrance test.
 This practice was challenged in court through a PIL filed by one parent.
-The PIL sought to introduce a single entrance exam for gaining admission into various national law universities.
-Subsequently, 7 NLUs joined hands, and in 2008 conducted the first ever Common Law Admission Test, the full form of CLAT.
+The PIL sought to introduce a single entrance exam for admission into various national law universities.
+Subsequently, 7 NLUs joined hands, and in 2008 conducted the first ever Common Law Admission Test.
 Subsequently, the number of universities that are part of the CLAT has risen to 24.
+RPNLU Prayagraj is the latest NLU to be part of the consortium.
 Other universities such as the National Law University, Delhi still conduct their entrance exam.

 Given below are the participating universities in CLAT 2024.
 From last year, RPNLU Prayagraj also started accepting admissions into BA LLB programme based on CLAT scores.